 In short, The Doctor is an alien from the planet Gallifrey and is from a class of individuals called Time Lords.
 The Doctor has a ship called a TARDIS which travels through time and space.
 With a companion (or several companions, usually humans from Earth).
 The Doctor travels across the universe and through time going on adventures.
 It’s quirky and heart wrenching, suspenseful and fun.

 “Who are you?” someone asks.“I’m The Doctor,” the mysterious figure replies.
 The person looks puzzled but says, “Doctor who?” … “Exactly,” says The Doctor.
 We don‘t know The Doctor’s real name, and we’d like to keep it that way.
 If you’re not sure about Doctor Who, I recommend starting with the 2005 reboot, or even starting with season two, episode zero (Christmas special) with David Tennant.
-Let the adventures begin… It‘s streaming on Amazon Prime.
+Let the adventures begin… It will be streaming on HBO Max when it launches.
 You can find Classic Who streaming on BritBox here.
+Doctor Who on Amazon.

 If you're a hardcore Doctor Who fan, you won't want to pass up the other spin-offs, The Sarah Jane Adventures and Class, both targeted to younger audiences.
-You can find Torchwood streaming on Amazon Prime.
+Amazon Prime.

 Although it originally started on Channel 4 (UK), Netflix picked it up and the fifth season will be available soon.
 Because each episode is different, many familiar faces pop up throughout the seasons, including Haley Atwell, Jodie Whittaker, Tobias Menzies, Rory Kinnear, Lenora Crichlow, and even some Americans, like Jon Hamm and Bryce Dallas Howard.
 It‘s streaming on Netflix.

-Humans (2015) – This was originally a Swedish show remade by the BBC.
+This was originally a Swedish show remade by the BBC.
 Robots with Artificial Intelligence are now a normal part of life.
 They clean for us, cook supper, drive us around, and work in manual labor jobs.
 But what if they become conscious?
 Does that make them human?
 Can they have access to the same rights we do?
 The drama is high and poignant, yet the script maintains realistic.
 Humans revolves mostly around one family and several Synths (synthetic humans).
 It stars Colin Morgan, Katherine Parkinson, Gemma Chan, and Tom Goodman-Hill.
-It’s streaming on Amazon Prime.
+Amazon Prime.

 This show deals with what it means to be human, the complications of the supernatural world, and the complexities of dealing with their conditions.
 Although the tension can be high at times, there are plenty of hilarious moments.
 It’s on the darker side, but it balances out well with humor.
 This show was so successful, they remade it in the States.
 The cast slowly leaves and is replaced by the time the fifth and final season comes around, but it’s well worth the watch… Even if just to see Aidan Turner as a vampire.
 It also stars Lenora Crichlow and Russell Tovey.
 Being Human is streaming on Amazon Prime.